Pobbylee/Latent-Constrained-Correlation-Filter/README.md

 ========
 Introduction
 -------
 This is the research code for the paper: Latent Constrained Correlation Filter，which has been accepted by IEEE Transcation on Image Processing recently.
+In this paper we propose a new method, named latent constrained correlation filters (LCCF), by mapping the correlation filters to a given latent subspace, and develop a new learning framework in the latent subspace that embeds distribution-related constraints into the original problem.
+To solve the optimization problem, we introduce a subspace based alternating direction method of multipliers (SADMM), which is proven to converge at the saddle point.
+Our approach is successfully applied to three different tasks, including eye localization, car detection and object tracking.
+Extensive experiments demonstrate that LCCF achieve state-of-the-art.

 ![idea](https://raw.githubusercontent.com/bczhangbczhang/Latent-Constrained-Correlation-Filter/master/idea.jpg)